Plants to attract pollinators: blue and purple

 The planting plan

-James Lawrence, RHS Principal Horticultural Advisor, has designed this simple, attractive, and most importantly, sustainable border design that you can try this at home with purple- and pink-flowered plants that are easy to grow, widely available and look good together.
+James Lawrence, RHS Principal Horticultural Advisor, has designed this simple, attractive, and most importantly, sustainable border design, which you can try at home with blue- and purple-flowered plants that are easy to grow, widely available and look good together.

 About plants for pollinators